Quality of norms

 © Paul Cooijmans

-Explanation (newest method)
+Explanation (new method)

 Quality of norms reflects both the number of score pairs used in norming (N) and their mean correlation (r) with the object test; this statistic is in itself the best indicator of quality of norms:

-Quality of norms (unscaled) = √N × r2
+Quality of norms (unscaled) = √N × r

 When selecting other tests for norming the object test, the threshold correlation is set so as to maximize the quality of norms; that is, it is set where the expression √N × r2 has its maximum.
 The result is that mainly tests with high correlations will be selected, and tests with low correlations will only be included when there are very many of them.